ParlocameonTheDev/BPP/README.md

 Muzzle Flash : Lowers your rate of fire for more accuracy.

-Nailgun : Turns your weapon into a nailgun.
-Very weak, but shoots pretty fast.

 No Scope : Ballista > DSR 50. fight me bro (this is a Black Ops 2 reference.)

-Old Fashioned : Bullets that deal more damage, and cause more knockback, while making your weapon fire slower.

 Overly Confident : Increases your block cooldown for increased mobility.